 Aug.
-28, 1863 – During the Civil War, skirmishes were fought in Callaway County, Missouri; and at Hartwood Church, Virginia.
+28, 1863 – During the Civil War, skirmishes were fought in Callaway County, Mo.; and at Hartwood Church, Va.

 Aug.
-28, 1864 - Union General Alfred Terry was promoted from brigadier general to major general in the United States Volunteers.
+28, 1864 - Union General Alfred Terry, a native of Connecticut, was promoted from brigadier general to major general in the United States Volunteers.

 Aug.
-28, 1864 – During the Civil War, skirmishes were fought near Rocheport, Missouri; near Holly Springs, Mississippi; and at Leetown and Smithfield, West Virginia.
+28, 1864 – During the Civil War, skirmishes were fought near Rocheport, Mo.; near Holly Springs, Miss.; and at Leetown and Smithfield in West Virginia.